DMV AnestasiA Golf Club

 GOLF CLUB ACTIVITIES

-1. The Club may at time to time provide a variety of social, cultural and recreational events in which all members are encouraged to participate.
+1. The Club may provide a variety of social, cultural and recreational events in which all members are encouraged to participate.

 2. Members are required to make reservations for the tournament they have been identified to sponsor.
 In the event, that you are not available to play the tournament due to conflicts in schedule; the member has (2) two options: (1) Make tee times for the tournament so that club members can continue to participate in it or (2) Coordinate to have the tournament rescheduled with another member.
 If the member fails to do one of these (2) courses of action, the member will not be allowed to participate in the next scheduled tournament and will forfeit (10) AnestasiA Cup points.